top of page

 PEACEBUILDING, PUBLIC THEOLOGY, AND INNER TRANSFORMATION

-In the first year of study, students complete six online courses (18 c/h), and in the second year of study, students attend a short peace & justice 9-day residency at SSU, travel on a two-week study abroad trip in Ireland (north and south of the border), and complete an 80-hour fieldwork course and capstone project (21 c/h).
+In the first year of study, students complete six online courses (18 c/h), and in the second year of study, students attend a short peace & justice 10-day collegium at SSU, travel on a two-week study abroad trip to Ireland & Britain or South Africa, and complete an 80-hour fieldwork course and capstone project (21 c/h).

 YEAR ONE